-If you ever bothered to take a look at one of the 64-bit Longhorn compiles, you may have noticed that these builds are extremely empty and lack, for example, the sidebar.
+If you ever bothered to take a look at one of the 64-bit Longhorn compiles, you may have noticed that most of these builds are extremely empty and lack, as one example, the sidebar.
 There’s a good reason why these compiles lack lots of features the x86 Longhorn compiles did have.

 A new architecture

-When the development of Longhorn began the 64-bit processors we know today did not exist yet.
-In 1994 Hewlett Packard partnered with Intel to create a new 64-bit architecture based on an earlier development called ‘EPIC’.
+When the development of Longhorn began, the 64-bit processors we know today were not yet available.
+In 1994 Hewlett Packard partnered with Intel to create a new 64-bit architecture based on an earlier development called “EPIC”.
 This joint venture resulted in the IA-64 architecture that was used with Intel’s Itanium range of processors.
-Remarkable is the lack of backwards compatibility of the IA-64 architecture with x86 instructions.
+This IA-64 architecture maintained no backwards compatibility with x86 instructions, requiring slow software emulation in order to support existing software.
 The first Itanium processor was launched in June 2001.

-In reaction to Intel’s IA-64 architecture AMD began development of its own architecture.
+In reaction to Intel’s IA-64 architecture, AMD began development of its own architecture.
 AMD’s new architecture was an extension of x86 and still supported all legacy instructions.
 For this reason it was often called x86-64.
-AMD released its first 64-bit processor (Opteron) in April 2003.
+AMD released its first 64-bit processor (the Opteron) in April 2003.
 AMD’s architecture is often referenced as AMD64.
-Nowadays x64 editions of Windows still carry a AMD64 tag in their buildstring.
-After AMD64 was a fact, Intel also started working on a x86-64 processor.
+Nowadays, x64 editions of Windows still carry a AMD64 tag in their build string.
+After AMD64 was a fact, Intel also started working on an x86-64 processor.
 Intel implemented the same instruction set AMD had created, but made some minor changes.
-This resulted in the Intel64 architecture.
-Generally all x86-64 processors are just called x64 or AMD64.
+This resulted in the EM64T architecture (later renamed to Intel64).
+Generally, all x86-64 processors are just labelled x64 or AMD64.

 A new Windows

-With the new x64 architecture and its extended capabilities a new version of Windows was also needed to take full advantage of those capabilities.
-While installing a x86 edition of Windows on x64 hardware is more than possible, it’s not going to get you any more performance.
-To get the most out of 64-bit a x64 edition of Windows was developed based on the Server 2003 codebase.
-The first special AMD64 compile known is build 5.2.3790.1033, compiled at 7 July 2003.
-This build still uses the ’64-bit Edition’ branding that was meant for IA-64 Windows editions.
-Later builds started using the final ‘x64 Edition’ branding.
-The first x64 Windows builds were rather primitive in that they were unable to run some of the standard x86 Windows applications.
+With the new x64 architecture and its extended capabilities, a new version of Windows was also needed to take full advantage of those capabilities.
+While installing an x86 edition of Windows on x64 hardware is more than possible, it’s not going to get you any additional performance.
+To get the most out of 64-bit, a x64 edition of Windows was developed based on the Server 2003 codebase.
+The first known compile of AMD64 Windows was 5.2.3754, compiled on 23rd January 2003.
+At this stage, AMD64 support was still being developed within its own special lab (dnsrv_amd64), rather than support being availale and ready in the trunk.
+This build still uses the ‘64-bit Edition’ branding that was meant for IA-64 Windows editions.
+Much later, around Q2 2004, builds started using the final “x64 Edition” branding.
+The first x64 Windows builds were rather primitive in that they were unable to run some standard x86 Windows applications.

 Windows on Windows

-C:\Windows\sysWoW64 and also a x86 copy of the registry in WoW6432Node.
-When a x86 application is run the processor switches to x86-mode, so no emulation is needed.
-In IA-64 editions WoW handles all tasks described above, but in addition also emulates the x86 architecture since IA-64 is completely incompatible with x86 instructions.
+C:\Windows\sysWoW64 and also an x86 copy of the registry in WoW6432Node.
+When an x86 application is run the processor switches to legacy (x86) mode, so no emulation is needed.
+In IA-64 editions, WoW handles all tasks described above, but in addition also emulates the x86 architecture since IA-64 is completely incompatible with x86 instructions.